CalCOFI/rCRUX/README.md

 ```

 Two output .csv files are automatically created at this path based on the arguments passed to get_seeds_local.
-One includes taxonomy the other does not.
+One includes all unfiltered output the other is filtered based on user defined parameters and includes taxonomy.

 A unique taxonomic rank summary file is also generated (e.g. the number of unique phyla, class, etc in the blast hits).
 If a taxonomic rank category contains NA's, they will be counted as a single unique rank.
 Sequence availability in NCBI for a given taxid is a limiting factor.